Operation Mechanism

 Automatic Elastic Scaling

-- Scale on demand: Automatically creates more instances when traffic increases
+- Scale out on demand: More instances are automatically created when traffic increases

-- Automatic scale-in: Releases excess instances when traffic decreases
+- Scale in automatically: Excess instances are released when traffic decreases

-- Zero-instance cold start: Occupies no resources when there is no traffic, automatically starts up when there are requests
+- Zero-instance cold startup: Occupies zero resources when there is no traffic, and automatically starts up upon receiving requests

 Runtime Environment Details